0nix/ggj21/twine/scriptstuff.md

 Enter the flat.

 The surveillance team enters the flat.
 At your direction, they install cameras in the remaining two bedrooms of the flat.
 As it happens, the map you were given was incorrect, and there is only one additional room that is not surveyed, and a bathroom that is not surveyed.
-Construction of the flat don't make it feasible to incorporate additional cameras without concelament in a reasonable amount of time, more microphones are placed in using the wires of existing equipment.
+Construction of the flat don't make it feasible to incorporate additional cameras without concealment in a reasonable amount of time, more microphones are placed in using the wires of existing equipment.
 On the living room there are two objects of interest.
 A book on top of the coffee table, and the briefcase Leitzka had taken from under the sofa.

 Look at the book: The cover seems to indicate a perfectly normal cooking book, but one the dust jacket is removed, the true contents reveal themselves to be Freedom of Nations by Adam Smith. <- Hiding the contents of a published work is suspicious enough, the fact that it is western propaganda is even more disturbing.
 The publisher house on the first page of the cover is from a company in the West.
 This was clearly not produced here, nor was it authorized for sell in the Intershops.
-This is posession of unauthorized public goods.
+This is possession of unauthorized public goods.

-Look at the briefcase: The briefcase reveals itself to be an assortments of various knick knacks of personal siginficance to Leitzka.
+Look at the briefcase: The briefcase reveals itself to be an assortments of various knick-knacks of personal significance to Leitzka.
 On top of the pile, two items of interest.
 You snap a picture for the evidence file.

 A picture: A faded, sepia tone picture of a woman holding two children.
 The picture seems to have been taken some time ago.
 You take out a pocket camera and snap a picture that will record what the photo is.
-Given that the picture was still somewhat warm, this is most likely the object Nadine Lietzka was crying over. <- Further nalysis should uncover who these people are and how are they relevant to Lietzka.
+Given that the picture was still somewhat warm, this is most likely the object Nadine Lietzka was crying over. <- Further analysis should uncover who these people are and how are they relevant to Lietzka.

 A scribbled map: A hastily scribbled diagram which is some sort of map on slight aged graphing paper.
 It seem to indicate a series of roads and sewer tunnels.
-You take out a pocket camera and snap a picture of that diagram. <- Sending the diagram for analysis should ellucidate what is this location referring to.
+You take out a pocket camera and snap a picture of that diagram. <- Sending the diagram for analysis should elucidate what is this location referring to.

 You return the objects to their previous state and exit the premises with care to not have been seen inside or leave any trace of yourselves.

 Several hours later, Hassel returns to the flat with a package under his arm and places it on the kitchen table.
-Cameras are not able to distinguish who is the package for or what it contains. <- Subjects under direct surveillance of the Ministry of State Safety are by policy not allowed to recieve any mail unless already examined and reported to the acting surveillance Agent.
+Cameras are not able to distinguish who is the package for or what it contains. <- Subjects under direct surveillance of the Ministry of State Safety are by policy not allowed to receive any mail unless already examined and reported to the acting surveillance Agent.
 This is a break in procedure.

 You phone in immediately to Division XIX to ask for a status report.